chen-ye/dr-eds/README.md

 - battery voltage/percentage display - click on title bar to switch
 - Race mode (experimental) - official app use `competitive mode` - can be turned on or off independent from `sleep mode`
 - Sleep mode (TX, GeX only - experimental) - official app use `casual mode` - can be turned on or off independent from `race mode`
+- RD protection (TX only - experimental) - when on smallest chain ring don't allow RD to go to two smallest cogs
 - Live view - useful if riding with a phone - display gear, battery and allow shifting

 ### What's missing: